Do you suffer from symphysis pubis dysfunction (also known as SPD) in pregnancy?

 In general, you want to avoid any exercise that has you standing and/or balancing on one leg against resistance.
 These include:

-This includes, all types of lunges- forward walking lunges, reverse lunges, and lateral lunges
+Avoid all types of lunges- forward walking lunges, reverse lunges, and lateral lunges.

 Step-up exercises place too much stress on individual legs while separating your pelvis more.

-The stair master creates a similar stress to the legs and pelvis as step-ups do.
+The stair master creates similar stress to the legs and pelvis as step-ups do.

 Any other activity that causes pain: